 Houston Wrongful Death Lawyer

-A wrongful death lawyer fights to help the families get justice after a loved one is wrongfully taken from them by another person’s negligence.
-If your spouse, parent, or child has been killed and you suspect that their death was the unnecessary consequence of someone else’s negligence, consult a wrongful death lawyer at Simmons and Fletcher, P.C., Injury and Accident Lawyers for a free consultation to determine your rights.
+Filing a wrongful death lawsuit is never fun, but sometimes it is simply the right thing to do.
+A Houston wrongful death lawyer fights to help families get justice after a loved one is wrongfully taken from them by another party’s negligence.
+If your spouse, parent, or child has been killed and you suspect that their death was the unnecessary consequence of someone else’s negligence, consult a Houston wrongful death lawyer at Simmons and Fletcher, P.C., Injury and Accident Lawyers for a free case evaluation to determine your rights.
 Call 800-298-0001 today.
-Our personal injury lawyers helped the heirs and loved ones of victims of numerous wrongful deaths uncover the truth about their death and obtain a recovery to help offset the past and future costs associated with their loss.
+Our personal injury lawyers have helped the heirs and loved ones of victims of numerous wrongful deaths to uncover the truth about their deaths and to obtain a recovery to help offset the past and future costs associated with their tragic loss.

 What is a Wrongful Death Lawsuit?

-A wrongful death lawsuit is a claim brought against a person or corporation that has negligently caused the death of a person.
+A wrongful death lawsuit is a claim brought against a person or company that has negligently caused the death of a person.
 It can involve any type of negligent conduct from misuse of a motor vehicle to on-the-job accidents to dog attacks.
-Certain heirs, relatives, and representatives have a right under the law to bring a claim against the negligent individual.
+Only certain heirs, relatives, and representatives have a right under the law to bring a wrongful death claim against the negligent individual.

-Who Can Make a Wrongful Death Claim in Houston?
+Who Can Make a Wrongful Death Claim in Texas?

 Parents, children, and surviving spouses have the right to bring a claim for wrongful death in Texas.
 A three-month window exists under the Texas Wrongful Death Statute wherein only surviving children, parents, and spouses can file a wrongful death suit following a loved one’s death in Texas.
-If after the three months is up, none of the above persons have filed a wrongful death in the decedent’s name, the executor of the estate (who may be an unfamiliar appointee of the Courts) can then file a suit on behalf of the beneficiaries (spouse, children, and dependents).
-Additionally, the decedent’s estate has the right to bring a survival cause of action for the personal suffering of the decedent.
-Consulting an accidental death attorney can help make this process simple and effective.
+If after the three months is up, none of the above persons have filed a wrongful death in the decedent’s name, the executor or administrator of the estate (who may be an unfamiliar appointee of the Courts) can then file a suit on behalf of the beneficiaries (spouse, children, and dependents).
+Additionally, the estate of the deceased person has the right to bring a survival cause of action for the personal suffering of the decedent.
+Wrongful death lawyers can help make this process simple and effective.

 Other Relatives and Former Spouses

-Brothers, sisters, aunts, uncles, cousins, and former spouses of the deceased are not granted a cause of action by the Texas Wrongful Death Statute.
+Surprisingly, brothers, sisters, aunts, uncles, cousins, and former spouses of the deceased are not granted a cause of action by the Texas Wrongful Death Statute and they may not sue for the wrongful death of their loved one.
 (Siblings are granted a cause of action under some other State’s wrongful death statutes.)
 Under Texas common law, there was no claim for the wrongful death of another.
-Thus, those not specifically given rights under the statute have none.
-However, some of these persons may qualify as heirs to the estate for purposes of survival action.
-Our Houston wrongful death attorneys can help you understand this further.
+Thus, those people not specifically given rights under the statute have none.
+However, some of these persons may qualify as heirs to the deceased person’s estate for purposes of survival action.
+Determining the proper parties in wrongful death cases can be difficult–which is why it is important to consult with a skilled injury law firm that understands wrongful death law.

 Do Parents Have Claims for Unborn Children in Houston?